rschristopher/ischristtrue.com/src/truth.md

  secular liberalism, and find
  ourselves yearning for the
  comforts of ancient religious
- beliefs we just can't
+ beliefs that we just can't
  bring ourselves to literally believe.

 For what is belief other than how we act in the face of the pain and suffering of life?
 What is it that we actually believe?
-And why do none of the
+And why do none of these
  modern belief systems
  have any foundational answers
  and always seem to bring us
  further and further away
  from those fundamental questions we originally wanted to answer?

+This is, afterall, the human condition.

 > *the light, the light<br />